hannylicious/django-unmanaged-assistant/README.md

     ```

 5. Optional: Add the following to your `settings.py` file to include unmanaged models from pip-installed packages:
+   - Specify specific app names that you want to include in the scan (i.e., pip-installed packages).

     ```python
     ADDITIONAL_UNMANAGED_TABLE_APPS = ['app_name']
     ```